 Now that you understand the sheer volume of closing costs, it makes sense how they can get expensive.
 Don’t worry — there are a few ways to reduce your closing costs.

 Scheduling the closing date for the end of the month can result in lower closing costs.
 It might sound too easy, but there’s a reason behind this strategy.
 You must pay daily interest from the day of your closing to the last day of the month.
 So, if you close on Sept.
 2, you’ll end up paying nearly a month’s worth of interest.
 If you close on Sept.
-29, that equals just one day of interest.
+29, you’ll have to pay for just one day of interest.

-It’s smart to compare loan providers to get the best deal — and this includes the different fees that the lender charges.
+It’s smart to compare mortgage offers and providers to get the best deal — and this includes the different fees that the lender charges.
 Make sure to ask your lender about the closing costs that can be waived or reduced.
 Beyond your mortgage lender, you also have the opportunity to shop around for certain closing costs, such as the pest inspection and homeowners insurance.

 If you’re feeling overwhelmed by all the different closing costs, remember that some fees can be negotiated down.

-“First-time buyers can find themselves in sticker shock once they find out the entire cost of purchasing a home,” says Adrienne Allen, a broker at real estate technology company Homie in Las Vegas.
+“First-time buyers can find themselves in sticker shock once they find out the entire cost of purchasing a home,” says Adrienne Allen, a broker at Mojo Realty in Las Vegas.
 “This is why it is important to have an experienced agent to help possibly negotiate some of those fees down or find down payment assistance programs to help alleviate some of these costs.”

-Negotiation can be especially effective if the seller is eager to offload the home, according to Allen.
+Negotiation can be especially effective if the seller is eager to offload the home, Allen says.

 The Bottom Line on Closing Costs

 While you’re setting aside money to buy a home, don’t forget to factor in closing costs.
 They’re inevitable, there are a lot of them, and they add up.
-Plan for closing costs to amount to 2% to 5% of your purchase price.
-That’s likely going to be at least a few thousand dollars, but the total will vary significantly depending on the home and where you live.
+Closing costs are likely going cost you at least a few thousand dollars, but the total will vary significantly depending on the home and where it’s located.
 While closing costs may seem like just another homebuying expense, they signify the final hurdle before you officially close on the home and start your life as a homeowner.